Q1. What are the applications of core samples in petroleum research and development?

 Ans: Each core sample comes with detailed specifications, including lithology, depth, porosity, permeability, and any other relevant data for accurate analysis.

 Ans: Sandstone is a sedimentary rock composed mainly of sand-sized mineral particles or grains, which are primarily quartz or feldspar.
 These grains are typically cemented together by various natural cementing materials, such as silica, calcium carbonate, or iron oxide.
 The specific composition of sandstone can vary, leading to different colors and textures in the rock.
 Additionally, other minerals and organic materials may be present, providing further diversity in sandstone’s appearance.
-It holds a huge significance in the petroleum industry and Texas petroleum researchers widely use Sandstone for their research work.
+It holds a huge significance in the petroleum industry and Sandstone core sample widely used by Texas Petroleum Researchers for their research work.

 Ans: Core sampling is an essential geological and engineering technique used to extract cylindrical samples (cores) from subsurface rock or soil formations.
 This method is employed for various purposes: